ClaytonAllenThompsonII/ComputerVision/README.md

 4. Click the upload button.
 5. The image will be uploaded to your S3 bucket, its filename and label will be saved in DynamoDB, and a success message will be displayed.

+License:

+Django: Licensed under the BSD License.
+django-boto3: Combines the Apache License 2.0 and the AWS Service Terms.
+Original Code: This project's original code, including the upload_image view function, is licensed under the MIT License.